linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 rather than the 60% ratio that would have been in strict compliance with the Maastricht Treaty conditions.
 In

-the run-up to Greece joining the eurozone, Greek ten-year bond yields fell significantly from 19% in January

-1999 to only 5.3% in January 2001 when the country o'cially joined. !e Greek governments used these very

-low yields to borrow even more, especially to help finance the Olympic games held in Athens in 2004.
-Another

-persistent problem in Greece was over-employment in the public sector combined with a poor system of tax

-collection and a culture of significant tax evasion by its citizens that meant a structural borrowing problem

-had built up over time.
-A further problem was that Greece appears to have been deliberately underreporting

-the state of its public finances.
+the run-up to Greece joining the eurozone, Greek ten-year bond yields fell significantly from 19% in January 1999 to only 5.3% in January 2001 when the country officially joined.
+The Greek governments used these very low yields to borrow even more, especially to help finance the Olympic games held in Athens in 2004.
+Another persistent problem in Greece was over-employment in the public sector combined with a poor system of tax collection and a culture of significant tax evasion by its citizens that meant a structural borrowing problem had built up over time.
+A further problem was that Greece appears to have been deliberately underreporting the state of its public finances.

-!e problem of the build-up of debt was fully exposed once the credit crunch got under way. !e rapid

-rise in unemployment meant reduced tax collection and greater fiscal outlays. !is, combined with a large

-cumulative fall in 2008–12 of GDP of around 20%, meant the fiscal deficit rose from 6% in 2006 to 15.6%

-in 2009 along with a projected fiscal deficit of 7.4% for 2012. !e national debt as a proportion of GDP also

-rose rapidly due to a combination of the high fiscal deficits (which add to the national debt) and the falls in

-GDP.)Both the shipping and tourism industries in Greece were particularly badly affected by the slowdown

-in global trade.
+The problem of the build-up of debt was fully exposed once the credit crunch got under way.
+The rapid rise in unemployment meant reduced tax collection and greater fiscal outlays.
+This, combined with a large cumulative fall in 2008–12 of GDP of around 20%, meant the fiscal deficit rose from 6% in 2006 to 15.6% in 2009 along with a projected fiscal deficit of 7.4% for 2012.
+The national debt as a proportion of GDP also rose rapidly due to a combination of the high fiscal deficits (which add to the national debt) and the falls in GDP.
+Both the shipping and tourism industries in Greece were particularly badly affected by the slowdown in global trade.

-!e first Greek rescue package was arranged on 2 May 2010 with a bailout of &110 billion: the 16 eurozone

-countries contributed &80 billion and the IMF &30 billion, the loans being made at an average yield of around

-5.2%. !e bailout was made conditional upon Greece taking significant austerity measures designed to get its

-fiscal deficits down, including a rise in VAT from 21 to 23%, a 10% rise in fuel, alcohol and tobacco duties and

-larger cuts in public salaries and pensions of over 20%.
-On 7 May 2010 the Greek government passed a package

-implementing a &30 billion reduction in its fiscal deficit over the following three years.
-In a bid to reduce the

-risk of contagion from Greece to other economies the EU/IMF agreed to set up a European Financial Stability

-Facility (EFSF) with an initial effective endowment of &250 billion (raised in July 2011 to &440 billion), the

-idea being that the EFSF could issue bonds, which would be guaranteed by the eurozone countries, and use

-these funds to lend to the PIIGS if necessary. !e idea of the EFSF was to provide immediate liquidity for

-Greece, Ireland and Portugal that would help forestall further speculative attacks.
-In July 2011 the EFSF was

-given permission to use some of its capital buy bonds on the secondary market in a bid to contain bond yields.

-!e initial bailout of Greece did little to restore confidence in the financial markets as it became increasingly

-clear that the Greek national debt level projected to reach 160% of GDP was unsustainable, especially as bond

-yields on the debt were skyrocketing (ten-year yields were approaching 32% by the end of November 2011).

-As such, it became apparent that the Greek debt level would need to be both reduced and restructured, the

-hope being that resolving the Greek situation would prevent contagion to other markets such as Portugal and

-more importantly Spain and Italy.
-Once it became clear that the Greek debt level would need to be reduced

-and restructured, the key questions became:

-424

-The European Monetary System and European Monetary Union
+The first Greek rescue package was arranged on 2 May 2010 with a bailout of €110 billion: the 16 eurozone countries contributed €80 billion and the IMF €30 billion, the loans being made at an average yield of around 5.2%.
+The bailout was made conditional upon Greece taking significant austerity measures designed to get its fiscal deficits down, including a rise in VAT from 21 to 23%, a 10% rise in fuel, alcohol and tobacco duties and larger cuts in public salaries and pensions of over 20%.
+On 7 May 2010 the Greek government passed a package implementing a €30 billion reduction in its fiscal deficit over the following three years.
+In a bid to reduce the risk of contagion from Greece to other economies the EU/IMF agreed to set up a European Financial Stability Facility (EFSF) with an initial effective endowment of €250 billion (raised in July 2011 to €440 billion), the idea being that the EFSF could issue bonds, which would be guaranteed by the eurozone countries, and use these funds to lend to the PIIGS if necessary.
+The idea of the EFSF was to provide immediate liquidity for Greece, Ireland and Portugal that would help forestall further speculative attacks.
+In July 2011 the EFSF was given permission to use some of its capital buy bonds on the secondary market in a bid to contain bond yields.

+The initial bailout of Greece did little to restore confidence in the financial markets as it became increasingly clear that the Greek national debt level projected to reach 160% of GDP was unsustainable, especially as bond yields on the debt were skyrocketing (ten-year yields were approaching 32% by the end of November 2011).
+As such, it became apparent that the Greek debt level would need to be both reduced and restructured, the hope being that resolving the Greek situation would prevent contagion to other markets such as Portugal and more importantly Spain and Italy.
+Once it became clear that the Greek debt level would need to be reduced and restructured, the key questions became:

- Who would suffer losses from the restructuring and how much losses would they be obliged to accept?
+- Who would suffer losses from the restructuring and how much losses would they be obliged to accept?

- Would the Greek deal be classified as an orderly 'voluntary' restructuring deal or a disorderly default?
+- Would the Greek deal be classified as an orderly 'voluntary' restructuring deal or a disorderly default?

 - What economic reforms and policies would Greece have to adopt to ensure that it would be able to repay the remaining debt and keep its restructured public finances on a longer-term fiscal sustainability?

 A second Greek rescue package was arranged in March 2012 with the eurozone countries and IMF